 Get the kids to use their imaginations more, and let off some steam, on the Greys Court estate walk.
-Pick up a map from Visitor Reception, and follow the red National Trust arrows, starting from the gate at the top of the car park.
+Pick up a map from Visitor Reception to help you find your way.

 Along the walk see if children can spot trees to climb; chopped up logs to climb over; a big tree stump they can claim as their throne; or a fallen down tree that has had sitting areas carved into it.

 Whatever they come across, it's the perfect place to let imaginations run wild.

 Head to the tearoom for a well earned ice cream

 The cowshed tearoom is only a short walk from the childrens play area, perfect for some well earned refreshments after a long day of play.
 The icecream stand will also be open throughout the summer holidays, selling artisan ice cream cones and more.